rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-NOTE: Defined in +active_support/core_ext/string/inflections.rb+.
+NOTE: Defined in `active_support/core_ext/string/inflections.rb`.

-#### +deconstantize+
+#### `deconstantize`

-Given a string with a qualified constant reference expression, +deconstantize+ removes the rightmost segment, generally leaving the name of the constant's container:
+Given a string with a qualified constant reference expression, `deconstantize` removes the rightmost segment, generally leaving the name of the constant's container:

 ```ruby
 "Product".deconstantize                        # => ""